thespectrewithin/joint_align/README.md

 ### Train embeddings

 First, we assume access to monolingual corpus such as Wikipedia for both languages.
 Use scripts such as [this one](https://github.com/facebookresearch/XLM/blob/master/get-data-wiki.sh) for getting the corpus.
-The script `train_non_contextualized_embeddings.sh` shows how to use this code to learn cross-lingual non-textualized word embeddings.
+The script `train_non_contextualized_embeddings.sh` shows how to use this code to learn cross-lingual non-contextualized word embeddings.
 This will produce a joint_align embedding at the location `$PWD/word_embeddings/${src_lang}_${tgt_lang}/joint_align_embedding`, which can then be applied to downstream tasks.

 ### Application: Bilingual Lexicon Induction (BLI)